immuno-informatics/carmen-analysis/README.md

 ### 8. MHC Class I Antigen Presentation Comparison

-Create a population-based simulation of MHC class I antigen presentation using [NetMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1) and compare the populations.
+Create a population-based simulation of MHC class I antigen presentation using [NetMHCpan](https://services.healthtech.dtu.dk/services/NetMHCpan-4.1) with randomly-generated peptides and compare the populations.

 Create a new Python environment based on a proper specification (`environment-08-X.yml`) before using any of the scripts/notebooks described below (you can change the name `carmen-analysis-08-X` to anything else); deactivate the previous environment if you have it loaded: